Transgender Woman In Russia Faces Hard Time In Men's Prison On Pornography Charge

 Nobody knew that Michelle, whose full name is being withheld to protect her safety, was transitioning -- her wife found out only when criminal charges were filed, and her former colleagues in the medical profession were unaware.

-Lada Preobrazhenskaya, a friend who is helping Michelle in her legal case, said that the 53-year-old has been undergoing hormone therapy on her own for a couple years, but never received official diagnoses or prescriptions for the treatment and is still listed as a man in official documents.
+Lada Preobrazhenskaya, a friend who is helping Michelle in her legal case, said that the 53-year-old had been undergoing hormone therapy on her own for a couple years, but never received official diagnoses or prescriptions for the treatment and was still listed as a man in official documents.

 "There are only a few endocrinologists in Russia, let alone in the Bryansk region," Preobrazhenskaya told RFE/RL.
 "Our country is not prepared to solve the problems of transgender people, so many people solve their problems themselves."